tpgmartin/tpgmartin.github.io/_posts/2018-04-14-word-embeddings-with-word2vec.md

 To generate training data we imagine having a small window that move across the document words.
 For instance, if this window is of five words width, we only consider samples of five words at a time (in the order they appear in the original document).

 In the skip-gram approach, we are trying to predict the surrounding four words for a given input word - the word in the middle of our window.
 "Skip-gram" because we a creating n-grams that skip over words in the document e.g. want to find relationship between "The" for input "brown" ignoring "quick".
+The table below demonstrates what this would look like for the example sentence above.
 In the table headings used, w_t refers to the input word, and e.g. w_t-2 is the word two places before the input.

 | Input Word w_t | Expected Output w_t-2 | Expected Output w_t-1 | Expected Output w_t+1 | Expected Output w_t+2 |
 | -------------- | --------------------- | --------------------- | --------------------- | --------------------- |